mriot/feed-to-webhook/README.md

 # Feed to Webhook

-A simple script that fetches RSS feeds and sends their content to webhooks.
+A simple script that fetches twitter and RSS feeds and sends their content to webhooks.
 It's meant to run on a Raspberry Pi and get activated by a cronjob.

+>📌
->📌 On the first run, the script will not post anything.
-It retrieves the latest item from the feed and then starts monitoring for new posts.
+> On the initial run, nothing is posted to your webhooks.
+It retrieves the latest item from each feed and then starts monitoring for new posts.
+> Feed timestamps are automatically saved to `feed_timestamps.yaml`.

 ## Config

 Specify the feeds you want to subscribe to along with a webhook url in `config.yaml`.
 Additionally you can provide an error webhook that gets called if a feed could not be loaded.

-> ❗ Make sure to place `config.yaml` in the `src/` directory.
+> ❗ Make sure to rename `config_template.yaml` to `config.yaml` and place it in the `src/` directory.

 ``` yaml
 rss_feeds: